GTBitsOfGood/tech-team/boilerplate/boilerplate.md

 We will be using Facebook's [Create React App](cra) to help us set up the frontend of our application.

 1. Navigate to the root of your project repository.

-2. Run Create React App to create your frontend boilerplate
+2. Run `Create React App` to create your frontend boilerplate.
+This will automatically download all the code and dependencies that the React App needs.
+It may take a minute!

     ```sh
     npx create-react-app client
+    ```

+3. Now you have a `client` folder with all the code for the boilerplate React App.
+Change directory to the React App you just created:

+    ```sh
     cd client
-    npm start
     ```

+4. For compatibility with the backend, you need to make the following change.
+Don't worry too much about what it actually does, we will explain this in the future.
-3. Open `client/package.json` and add the folowing line before the dependencies: `"proxy": "http://localhost:3001/",`.
-Your  `client/package.json` should look like this:
+Open `client/package.json` and add the following line before the dependencies: `"proxy": "http://localhost:3001/",`.
+Your  `client/package.json` should look something like this (it may have extra fields at the bottom):

    ```json
    {